Is the Philippines the right country for you to live?

 You are a foreigner, and in the eyes of a Filipino a foreigner is rich, so you can be an easy target

-You are vulnerable by law in the Philippines, a dispute will always settle in favor of a Filipino if it comes to that, under the reign of the new president more and more Filipinos take matters in their own hands and settle disputes in a violent way.
+You are vulnerable by law in the Philippines, a dispute will always settle in favor of a Filipino if it comes to that, under the reign of the new president more and more Filipinos take matters into their own hands and settle disputes in a violent way.

 There are definitely ‘no go areas’ in the Philippines, like the Sulu Islands.
 Your government’s foreign department will have a listing of those areas.